Skip to content

 image

-Click on prod-api/system/user/list in the above image. prod-api is an nginx proxy request, and /system/user/list is the backend API endpoint.
-Inside, you can see specific request details and response times.
+Click prod-api/system/user/list in the above figure, prod-api is the forwarding request added by nginx, /system/user/list is the backend API interface, entering inside you can see specific request and response time details.

 image